Once Cursed, Twice Shy

 She charged, arms outstretched, ready to push me backwards into the flames.
 All I did was step aside, so fast she never saw me move.

 Realizing what was happening, I reached for her, I really did.
-But time had changed again, and I missed.
-She charged, headlong into the fire.
+But time had changed again, and all I grabbed was air as she charged headlong into the fire.

 She screamed and there was some kind of explosion.
 An invisible wall of force slammed me through the air, and I landed on my back staring up at the tops of trees outlined against the sky.
 Struggling into an upright position, the rabbit still clutched to my chest, I saw a deep crater where the fire had been.
 A cloud of blue smoke rose out of it.